darktable-org/dtdocs/content/module-reference/processing-modules/raw-chromatic-aberrations.md

 The module will also not apply any corrections to any photos that have been identified as monochrome (see [developing monochrome images](../../guides-tutorials/monochrome.md) for more information).

-This module expects good white balance data provided by the [_white balance_](./white-balance.md) module for best results, in most cases it's _default_ settings are sufficient.
+This module expects good white balance data (provided by the [_white balance_](./white-balance.md) module) for best results.
+In most cases the _default_ settings are sufficient.

 Note that if this module is enabled, then TCA correction in the [_lens correction_](./lens-correction.md) module should be disabled, as the two modules will conflict with one another.